-After two prior drunk driving convictions, if an individual is arrested for DWI again, the third offense can be charged as a felony.
+After two prior drunk driving convictions, if you are arrested for DWI again, the third offense can be charged as a felony.

-Additionally, felony DWI charges also apply to individuals who are charged with:
+Additionally, felony DWI charges also apply if you are charged with:

-- Intoxication manslaughter—where an intoxicated individual operating a motor vehicle causes the death of another person.
+- Intoxication manslaughter—where an someone who’s intoxicated operating a motor vehicle causes the death of another person.

-- DWI with a child passenger—when an individual is charged with DWI with a child under the age of 15 present in the vehicle.
+- DWI with a child passenger—when someone is charged with DWI with a child under the age of 15 present in the vehicle.